cocos/cocos-docs/en/release-notes/upgrade-guide-v2.1.md

   - Optimize the way Button Click Event indexes components, avoiding the loss of indexes after scripts are renamed.
   - QQ light game construction allows direct packaging of zip files for uploading servers.
   - The new plug-in mall automatically prompts the user to install after the plug-in download is completed.
-  - When building a WeChat mini-game main domain project, the subdomain will not be emptied again.
+  - When building a WeChat mini-game main context project, the open data context will not be emptied again.
   - Modify the API Level selected by default when building the Android platform to the current highest level (Target API Level).
   - The node path bar in the scene editor is removed, and the node path can be obtained through the node right-click menu of the hierarchy manager.
   - The animation editor defaults to Constant curves for values ​​of type cc.Enum and cc.Integer, without interpolation.